AN3Orik/systemair/README.md

 2. The IAM module must be connected to the same local network as your Home Assistant instance.
 3. You need to know the IP address of the IAM module.
 You can typically find this in your router's client list.
 4. The IAM module's web interface should be accessible via HTTP.
+5. If the IAM web interface is password-protected, you need to know the device password.

 ## Installation